Is Bitwarden no longer free software? Forking best practices, Press Onward, you should go to conferences & more

 Forever ago, Devon Zuegel came on the show and told us about the making of GitHub Sponsors.
 In that conversation, we learned of her fascination with city planning & even encouraged her to start a podcast about it (she did btw)

 Turns out, Devon’s been doing far more than just studying & talking about city building.
-She announced late last week that her and some friends are creating a new town in California wine county, called Esmeralda!
+She announced late last week that her and some friends are creating a new town in California wine country, called Esmeralda!
 How cool is that?!

 A painting of what Esmeralda might look like.
 An adult and a child holding hands approach a valley with the city off in the distance.
 Behind it a lake.
 Surrounding it a forrest.
 Cottages abound.
 It’s beautiful and quaint.